playcanvas/developer.playcanvas.com/docs/user-manual/scripting/anatomy.md

 </TabItem>
 </Tabs>

-The `swap` method is called whenever a ScriptType with same is added to registry.
+The `swap` method is called whenever a Script with same is added to registry.
 This is done automatically during Launch when a script is changed at runtime from the Editor.
 This method allows you to support "code hot reloading" whilst you continue to run your application.
 It is extremely useful if you wish to iterate on code that takes a while to reach while running your app.
 You can make changes and see them without having to reload and run through lots of set up or restoring the game state.

 The `swap` method is passed the old script instance as an argument and you can use this to copy the state from the old instance into the new one.
 You should also ensure that events are unsubscribed and re-subscribed to.